sinaptia/ruby_llm-evals/README.md

 ### Authentication and authorization

-PromptBench leaves authentication and authorization to the user.
-If no authentication is enforced, `/prompt_bench` will be available to everyone.
+RubyLLM::Evals leaves authentication and authorization to the user.
+If no authentication is enforced, `/ruby_llm-evals` will be available to everyone.

 To enforce authentication, you can use route [constraints](https://guides.rubyonrails.org/routing.html#advanced-constraints), or set up a HTTP Basic auth middleware.